- Best Results1-2 sessions

 Discuss treatment options with your dermatologist.
 If you have multiple warts & would like removal, please book a consultation with my nursing team.
 They are highly trained in techniques such as laser ablation as well as curettage.

 Disclaimer: I do not remove seborrheic warts as my work focuses on complex surgical & laser cases.
+The exception is treatment of complex cases of Seb keratosis in darker skin types.
+I employ pico & CO2 lasers in this situation.

 How much are treatments?